-Alexander D. Kaiser is an applied mathematician who researches modeling and simulation of heart mechanics.
+Alexander D. Kaiser is a computational scientist and applied mathematician who researches modeling and simulation of heart mechanics.
 His doctoral work focused on the mitral valve.
 He currently works in the Stanford Cardiovascular Biomechanics Computation Laboratory, led by Alison Marsden, on modeling cardiac disease.

 Honors & Awards